mchughmegan/Professional-README-Generator/README.md

 ## Usage

 In VS Code, the user will need to open their integrated terminal.
 In the terminal, they will need to type node index js.
 The user will then be prompted with questions regarding each section that should go in a professional README.md.
+Once the user has answered the question, a README.md will generate.
+The user can locate their Professional README.md in the utils folder.

 ## Credits